Entry-Level Writing Requirement

 About The Test

-The University of California Office of the President develops and administers an examination to determine if entering students can read and write at the level expected to satisfy the Entry-Level Writing Requirement.
-The UC Analytical Writing Placement Examination (AWPE) is typically administered each year, on the second Saturday in May, at numerous high schools across the state of California.
-In 2022, students admitted to UC Berkeley, UCLA, UC Riverside, or UC San Diego, who haven’t satisfied the Entry Level Writing Requirement, will be able to take the Analytical Writing Placement Exam (AWPE) in an online format on May 21st.
-Students who write satisfactory exams satisfy the ELWR and are eligible to enroll in the first course of the UCR Freshman Composition sequence.
+The Analytical Writing Placement Exam (AWPE) determines if entering students can read and write at the level expected to satisfy the UC Entry-Level Writing Requirement (ELWR).
+The AWPE will be administered to new incoming UCR freshmen who have not yet satisfied the ELWR.
+The exam is only available to students who have completed their Statement of Intent to Register (SIR).
+Students who write satisfactory exams satisfy the ELWR and are eligible to enroll in the first course of the UCR Freshman Composition sequence (English 1A - Beginning Composition).
 Students whose exams are determined to be unsatisfactory are given instructions to enroll in a particular ELWR course.
 UCR urges all new students to satisfy their ELWR before becoming a full-time student in the fall.

 Scoring

 Each essay is scored independently by two readers, who measure it against the 6 point scoring guide, written by the experts who developed the examination.
-Papers whose composite scores (sum of the two readers’ scores) are 8 and higher satisfy the UC Entry-Level Writing Requirement.
-Results are sent to each student in the middle of June.
+Papers with composite scores (sum of the two readers’ scores) of 8 and higher satisfy the UC Entry-Level Writing Requirement.
+Results from exams will be sent to each student via their UCR email address.
+Students who complete the online exam in May or June will have the results before the first Highlander Orientation Session.
 Results are final; your essay will not be re-evaluated after the University-wide scoring session.

 Test Dates